Anders Nelson begins his 11th season at Kentucky in 2022, and seventh as associate head coach, following his hire in February of 2013.

 Kentucky’s historical run to a national title in 2020-21 was one to remember.
 UK went 24-1 on the season in an all-conference regular season, winning the SEC for the fourth year in a row.
 UK then swept through the bubbled NCAA Tournament, winning games against UNLV, Western Kentucky, Purdue, Washington and Texas along the way to the NCAA National Championship.
-Skinner helped guide Madison Lilley to the 2021 AVCA Player of the Year Award, 2020-21 Honda Award for Volleyball and was one of three players to be named AVCA First Team All-America.
+Nelson helped guide Madison Lilley to the 2021 AVCA Player of the Year Award, 2020-21 Honda Award for Volleyball and was one of three players to be named AVCA First Team All-America.

 Nelson leads Kentucky’s efforts on defense, scouting, and primarily works with middle blockers in addition to his important duties as the Kentucky Volleyball camps coordinator.
 He was tabbed one of the AVCA’s “Top 30 Coaches Under 30” following his second season with the Blue and White.